mpelcat/GPStudio/support/component/gp_fifo/doc/gp_fifo.md

 # gp_fifo
-The standard GPStudio single clock FIFO component.
-This function is used in flow buffering applications.  gp_fifo instantiate the optimal FIFO component depending on the targeted device.
-For now, only Altera device families as supported as gp_fifo encapsulates an Altera scfifo.
+The standard GPStudio single clock FIFO component used in flow buffering applications.  gp_fifo instantiates the optimal FIFO component depending on the targeted device.
+For now, only Altera device families are supported as gp_fifo encapsulates an Altera scfifo.

 ## Prototype